uw-datasci/Shifting-Lines-Visualizing-NHL-Role-Crossover/README.md

   <img src="imgs/graph.jpg" width="600"/>
 </p>

-We also built a **k-Nearest Neighbors (k-NN) similarity graph** to explore player playstyle resemblance.
+We also built a **k-Nearest Neighbours (k-NN) similarity graph** to explore player playstyle resemblance.

 ### Key Insights:
 - Most defenders are similar to other defenders — and likewise for forwards.